Best Trolling Motor Battery – ULTIMATE Buyer’s Guide and Reviews

 Types Of Batteries

-There are various types of power sources out there but the most common ones used in trolling motors are wet-cell, AGM and lithium-ion batteries.
-So we will take a look at each of these types to give you a better idea of how they might work.
+There are various types of power sources out there but the most common ones used in trolling motors are wet-cell, AGM and lithium-ion rechargeable batteries.
+So we will take a look at each of these types used to power your trolling motor.

 This makes them a popular choice for trolling motors because of the frequent usage and recharging that is expected with trolling motors.
 They are also able to stand up to being overcharged.

-The downside is that they may require more maintenance, due to the battery acid and may require you to add distilled water.
+The downside of this battery type is that they may require more maintenance, due to the battery acid and may require you to add distilled water.
 Another negative aspect of these types is that they are not sealed and can potentially leak battery acid.
 They also use lead plates which are fairly heavy.

 They are also susceptible to corrosion, due to leakage and other factors, which can have an effect on the performance and can damage it completely.
 This is another reason why they require more maintenance and can be time consuming, especially if you’re about to head out on the water when you discover it.